wp-plugins/lastfm-records/readme.txt

 3. Configure under `Options` >> `Last.Fm Records`
 4. Use `<?php lastfmrecords_display(); ?>` in your templates

-   This function accepts two (optional!) arguments: `period` (recenttracks, weekly, 3month, 6month, 12month or overall) and count (any number bigger than 0)
+   This function accepts two (optional!) arguments: `period` (recenttracks, weekly, 3month, 6month, 12month or overall) and `count` (any number bigger than 0)

-   For example: `<?php lastfmrecords_display('weekly', 4); ?> displays the 4 cds you listened to the most in the last week.`If you do not add these options, the calues from the options page will be used.
+   For example: `<?php lastfmrecords_display('weekly', 4); ?>` displays the 4 cds you listened to the most in the last week.
+If you do not add these options, the values from the options page will be used.

 == Frequently Asked Questions ==